William Roth: Professional and political career

-After losing the election for Lieutenant Governor of Delaware in 1960, Roth was chair of the Delaware Republican Party until 1964.
+After losing the election for Lieutenant Governor of Delaware in 1960, Roth was named chair of the Delaware Republican Party on April 10, 1961.
+He replaced incumbent Ellwood S. Leach.
+He served until May 13, 1964, when he lost his reelection bid to Clayton S. Harrison Jr. by a 32–24 vote.
 In 1966, he defeated incumbent U.S. Representative Harris McDowell, and went on to serve two terms in the United States House of Representatives from January 3, 1967, until December 31, 1970.
 Roth voted in favor of the Civil Rights Act of 1968.

 He then began his five terms in the United States Senate, succeeding the retiring incumbent senator John J. Williams.
 He served in the U.S. Senate from January 1, 1971, having been appointed when Williams left office two days early, until January 3, 2001, having been defeated in the 2000 election by the Democratic candidate, Governor Tom Carper.
 Many consider Roth's defeat due to his age and health, as he collapsed twice during the campaign, once in the middle of a television interview and once during a campaign event.

 Roth was known for fiscal conservatism.
 Critics blamed him for national deficits during the presidency of Ronald Reagan.
-He was a longtime member of the Senate Committee on Governmental Affairs and the Senate Committee on Finance, serving as Chairman from September 12, 1995 through January 3, 2001.
+He was a longtime member of the Senate Committee on Governmental Affairs and the Senate Committee on Finance, serving as chairman from September 12, 1995, through January 3, 2001.
 He was best remembered as a strong advocate of tax cuts, and he co-authored the Economic Recovery Tax Act of 1981, also known as the Kemp-Roth Tax Cut with Jack Kemp.
 Roth was also the legislative sponsor of the individual retirement account plan that bears his name, the Roth IRA.
 It is a popular individual retirement account that has existed since 1998.
 The Roth 401(k), which did not become available until 2006, is also named after Roth.
 He was also one of the few Republicans to vote for the Brady Bill and the ban on semi-automatic weapons.
 Roth strongly supported environmental protections.
 Roth was also very engaged in international affairs and policy.
-He served as the President of NATO's parliament, the North Atlantic Assembly, from 1996 to 1998.
+He served as the president of NATO's parliament, the North Atlantic Assembly, from 1996 to 1998.